Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 Your `main.sw` contract file should look like the one below.

-[note]: <> (I tried using syntax for shortening code snippets, like the one used in the sway docs; perhaps it could be used here to shorten the entirety of the tutorial length.)
+[note]: <> (I tried using syntax for shortening code snippets, like the one used in the Sway docs; perhaps it could be used here to shorten the entirety of the tutorial length.)

 ```rust
 contract;